nickfargo/prochan/README.md

 ## Examples

-Code that follows presumes bindings of these standard imports from **prochan**:
+All sample code that follows will presume bindings to these functions imported from **prochan**:

 ```js
 import {proc, chan, receive, send, select} = 'prochan';
 ```

-> These core operations are also aliased to names that reflect their general correspondence to their counterparts in **core.async**:
+> These functions are also aliased to names that reflect each operation’s general relation to a corresponding operation defined by **core.async**:

 > ```js
   import {go, chan, take, put, alts} = 'prochan';